Reduced operator inference for nonlinear partial differential equations: Conclusions

 We have presented Operator Inference for PDEs, a new formulation for scientific machine learning which learns reduced models for systems governed by nonlinear PDEs by parametrizing the model learning problem by low-dimensional polynomial operators which reflect the known polynomial structure of the governing PDE.
 Operator Inference can be applied to systems governed by more general nonlinear PDEs through Lift \& Learn, which uses lifting transformations to expose quadratic structure in the governing PDE.
 By building this structure due to the governing physics into the learned model representation, our scientific machine learning method reduces the need for massive training data sets when compared to generic representations such as neural networks.

 Our Operator Inference formulation generalizes the Operator Inference method previously developed in~\cite{Peherstorfer16DataDriven} for systems of ODEs, allowing the learned model parametrization to be determined based solely on the form of the underlying governing physics rather than on the form of the discretization of the PDE.
 The formulation in the PDE setting learns a mapping between low-dimensional subspaces of the underlying infinite-dimensional Hilbert space, allowing more general variable transformations between Hilbert spaces to be considered, in contrast to~\cite{QKPW19LiftLearn} which restricts the class of acceptable variable transformations to pointwise transformations.
+A numerical demonstration for a heat equation problem on a non-uniform grid illustrates that the formulation in the PDE setting yields an algorithm that finds basis functions consistent with the underlying continuous truth and can lead to a lower error than an ODE-based formulation.

-The proposed method is used to learn reduced operators for a three-dimensional combustion simulation with over 18 million degrees of freedom that requires 7500 CPU hours to predict 5 milliseconds of simulation time.
-The resulting reduced models accurately predict the amplitude and frequency of pressure oscillations, a key factor in the development of combustion instabilities, with just 60 reduced states, a six order of magnitude dimension reduction.
-The reduced model can predict 5 milliseconds of simulation time in just a few seconds, a speed-up which makes the learned reduced model suitable for use in the many-query computations which support engineering decision making.
+{We demonstrate the potential of the proposed method to scale to problems of high-dimension by learning} reduced operators for a three-dimensional combustion simulation with over 18 million degrees of freedom that requires 45{,}000 CPU hours to simulate {five} milliseconds of simulation time.
+The resulting reduced models accurately predict the amplitude and frequency of pressure oscillations, a key factor in the development of combustion instabilities, with just 50 reduced states, a five order of magnitude dimension reduction.
+The reduced model can simulate {five} milliseconds of simulation time in just a few seconds, a speed-up which makes the learned reduced model suitable for use in the many-query computations which support engineering decision making.